Nonlinear thermodynamic computing out of equilibrium: Thermodynamic neurons

-\f{fig3}(c) shows the case of a mixed quadratic-quartic coupling, ${\bm J}= (1,0,1)$.
-The long-time mean activation function is nonlinear in $I$, and, as described by \f{fig2}(a), the fluctuations near $I=0$ are suppressed relative to the purely quartic case of panel \f{fig3}(b).
+\f{supp_fig3}(c) shows the case of a mixed quadratic-quartic coupling, ${\bm J}= (1,0,1)$.
+The long-time mean activation function is nonlinear in $I$, and, as described by \f{supp_fig2}(a), the fluctuations near $I=0$ are suppressed relative to the purely quartic case of panel \f{supp_fig3}(b).

 From these plots we see that for short times (here less than about 2 time units) the thermodynamic neuron's finite-time activation function does not equal the equilibrium (long-time) activation function.
-In \f{fig3}(d) we show the value of $x$, derived from~\eqq{lang1}, for a range of values of the input $I$, for various fixed values of $t$ (here we set $\beta = \infty$).
+In \f{supp_fig3}(d) we show the value of $x$, derived from~\eqq{supp_lang1}, for a range of values of the input $I$, for various fixed values of $t$ (here we set $\beta = \infty$).
 For times shorter than about 0.2 units, the finite-time activation function of the neuron is linear on the scale of the inputs shown.
 Thus a network of such neurons would not function as a universal approximator if observed on such timescales.
 For longer times, however, the finite-time activation function of the neuron is nonlinear on the scale of the inputs shown.
 As long as we observe the output of a thermodynamic neural network on timescales longer than this threshold, it will behave as a nonlinear model.
 As observation time increases, the finite-time activation function of the thermodynamic neuron converges to the long-time equilibrium activation function of the neuron, which we have designed to be nonlinear.

 For certain values of the intrinsic couplings ${\bm J}$, a thermodynamic neuron can display multistability.
-For example, the potential~\eq{nrg} with ${\bm J}=(-|J_2|,0,J_4)$ displays two minima at activations $x_0=\pm \sqrt{J_2^2/(2 J_4)}$, separated by a potential energy barrier of size $J_2^2/(4 J_4)$.
-One example of such a potential is shown in \f{fig_bistable}(a), compared with the quadratic potential (gray).
-The resulting dynamics~\eq{lang1} at zero input shows intermittency, as shown in \f{fig_bistable}(b).
+For example, the potential~\eq{supp_nrg} with ${\bm J}=(-|J_2|,0,J_4)$ displays two minima at activations $x_0=\pm \sqrt{J_2^2/(2 J_4)}$, separated by a potential energy barrier of size $J_2^2/(4 J_4)$.
+One example of such a potential is shown in \f{supp_fig_bistable}(a), compared with the quadratic potential (gray).
+The resulting dynamics~\eq{supp_lang1} at zero input shows intermittency, as shown in \f{supp_fig_bistable}(b).
 Bistable neurons possess nonlinear activation functions in the vicinity of their stable states, but can also exhibit abrupt changes between states.
 Such bistability could be used for robust memory storage, or as a mechanism for noise-robust classification in thermodynamic neural networks.
 In the remainder of this paper we consider only monostable neurons.